betterscientificsoftware/bssw.io/Articles/Blog/2024-05-20-communicating-design.md

 Narrative content around these diagrams is helpful and encouraged, but the diagrams often speak for themselves.
 Once the initial diagrams are in place, future development efforts can build on them to scope and design work while inherently communicating the impact to the entire system.
 This article describes UML, and it's role in the development workflow for research software engineers.

+One product of my BSSw Fellowship is an [online dashboard](https://rafmudaf.github.io/communicating-design/intro.html) with training material on software diagramming including resources for tooling and automated processes as part of the software development workflow.
+This site will be updated periodically with new examples of good software diagrams.
+And it's open for contribution, so please [send along](https://github.com/rafmudaf/communicating-design/pulls) outstanding diagrams that you've created or found.

 ## UML, Class Diagrams, and Sequence Diagrams
 The [Unified Modeling Language (UML)](https://en.wikipedia.org/wiki/Unified_Modeling_Language) was created in the 1995 and adopted by the Object Management Group, a standards consortium, in 1997.